 As required in 16 V.S.A. § 1692, all professional staff shall be appropriately licensed and appropriately endorsed for their assignment.
 All classroom staff, including educational support personnel, shall have had adequate academic preparation and training to teach or provide services in the area to which they are assigned.

-Each school shall employ linstructional and administrative staff members mustwho possess the knowledge and skills to implement the standards in alignment with professional educator standards established by the Vermont Standards Board for Professional Educators.
+Instructional and administrative staff members mustwhe possess the knowledge and skills to implement the standards in alignment with professional educator standards established by the Vermont Standards Board for Professional Educators.